Simon Mailloux: Post-Afghanistan years

 Upon his return from Afghanistan, he attended the University of Glasgow for a year before returning to Ottawa to work as a staff with the Counter-IED Task Force and help prevent further injuries like his.
 On 6 February 2012, Mailloux among other deserving Canadians was awarded one of the first 60 diamond jubilee medal recognizing "his leadership within the Canadian Forces and his efforts to help the soldiers injured during the war in Afghanistan" which were given by the Governor General and the Prime Minister of Canada.
 Mailloux participated in the 2012 Army Run taking place in Ottawa, Canada and won first place of the 5 km run in the Amputee category.
 The prize was awarded by Peter Devlin, Commander of the Canadian Army.

 In 2013 he was sent back to Quebec city to serve in the 1st battalion Royal 22e Régiment as a company second in command.
-The Prime Minister of Canada announced a National Day of Honour to be held across Canada on the 9th of May 2014.
+The Prime Minister of Canada announced a National Day of Honour to be held across Canada on the 9 May 2014.
 This celebration was to mark the end of the mission in Afghanistan and the ceremony on Parliament Hill, presented live on all major news channels, was to be Emceed by Rick Hansen, Honorary Colonel, and a representative from the Canadian Forces.
-On the May 6, 2014, the Prime Minister Stephen Harper announced that Mailloux would be the second emcee for this national event.
+On 6 May 2014, the Prime Minister Stephen Harper announced that Mailloux would be the second emcee for this national event.
 Harper mentioned that "Captain Mailloux’s unwavering commitment to duty, country and fellow Canadian Armed Forces Veterans has earned him tremendous respect and admiration among military personnel and across Canada.
 His true grit, strength, sacrifice and dedication are inspirational and serve to remind us all of the fortitude required to serve as a member of the Canadian Armed Forces."